asbnotebook/spring-boot/README.md

-List of spring boot apps.
+This is list of spring boot example code which is posted on https://asbnotebook.com.